anampopa/ana-blog/content/status/domains-of-work.md

 tags: ['Testing','Domains of work']
-categories: ['Thought of the Day', 'Testing']
+categories: ['Thought of the Day']
 ---
 Domains of work and Testing